alok1974/compage/README.md

 # compage
-A python tool bag of generic reusable utilities and tools.
+Generic reusable python utilities and tools.

 ### compage.services
 --------------------
-A Code Object Service Manager - classes, functions and other code objects can be added as a service and retrieved when needed.
+Code Object Manager - classes, functions and other code objects can be added as a service and retrieved when needed.
 Mostly helps in patterns like dependency injection.

-##### Compage Services Example
 ```python
 from compage.services import ServiceManager as mgr